Barbara McDougall: Other careers

 McDougall has previously been an advisor for Toronto law firm Aird & Berlis LLP where she counsels clients on matters of international business development, corporate governance and government relations.

-She is the Chair of Global Panel America and a member of the Global Panel Foundation's worldwide Supervisory board based in Berlin, Prague and Sydney.
-She has served as a Canadian representative to the Inter-American Dialogue in Washington, D.C. and The International Crisis Group in Brussels, Belgium.
+She is the chair of Global Panel America and a member of the Global Panel Foundation's worldwide supervisory board based in Berlin, Prague and Sydney.
+She has served as a Canadian representative to the Inter-American Dialogue in Washington, D.C., and The International Crisis Group in Brussels, Belgium.

 A Scotiabank director from 1999 to 2008, she sat on the Audit and Conduct Review Committee and the Human Resources Committee.
 She had previously served as Chair of the Conduct Review/Pension Committee.

-McDougall also was on the board of Stelco Inc. and the Independent Order of Foresters.
-She is currently a director of Unique Solutions Design Ltd.
+McDougall was on the board of Stelco Inc. and the Independent Order of Foresters.
+She is a director of Unique Solutions Design Ltd.

 She has worked as a business reporter for the Vancouver Sun, an analyst for Odlum Brown and at brokerage firm A.E.
 Ames, where she became the company's first female vice president.

 From October 2004 to March 2010 McDougall served on the Board of Directors of Imperial Tobacco Canada, the Canadian subsidiary of British American Tobacco.
 In that capacity she chaired the Corporate Social Responsibility Committee of Imperial Tobacco Canada.

 Controversial position at IDRC

-In December 2007 McDougall was appointed Chair of the board of Canada's International Development Research Centre (IDRC).
+In December 2007 McDougall was appointed chair of the board of Canada's International Development Research Centre (IDRC).
 Liberal MP Carolyn Bennett criticized her appointment as Chair of IDRC because of the conflict of interest it created between her role as director of a tobacco company and chair of an agency funding tobacco control efforts.
 The press release announcing her appointment did not mention her ongoing directorship of Imperial Tobacco.
-It is also omitted this from her bio on the IDRC website.
+It is also omitted from her bio on the IDRC website.

 As a result of this serious conflict of interest, a major tobacco control coordination meeting in Africa funded by IDRC was boycotted by its participants and the Gates Foundation pulled US$5 million of tobacco control funding from IDRC in April 2010.